harrisonablack/nvim/README.md

 ![](https://skillicons.dev/icons?i=neovim,linux,apple,lua,github)

 # Neovim

+> *"This morning I realised in horror that I was actually working on a project instead of messing with my neovim configuration"* - [Sylvan "Vimothee" Franklin](https://www.youtube.com/watch?v=xGkL2N8w0H4)

 This is my own personal Neovim config i use.

 The config is split into 4 files, the root `init.lua` which calls `lua/nvim/plugins.lua`, `lua/nvim/settings.lua` and `lua/nvim/keymaps.lua`.
 The config is prioritised to be simple and readable.

-I took inspiration from configs most recently like from [Sylvan "Vimothee" Franklin](https://www.youtube.com/watch?v=xGkL2N8w0H4) aswell as initially learning alot about configuring nvim from [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) and YouTubers like [The Primagen](https://www.youtube.com/watch?v=X6AR2RMB5tE).

 ## Installation and setup
 > [!IMPORTANT]